evgenyneu/evgenii.com/files/2016/09/carl_in_orbit/index.md

   // Moves the strawberry and handles its collision with the Earth and the Sun. var strawberry = (function(){
-    var straberryElement = document.querySelector(".EarthOrbitSimulation-straberry"),
+    var strawberryElement = document.querySelector(".EarthOrbitSimulation-strawberry"),
       initialDistanceFromTheSunMeters = 5.0 * physics.constants.earthSunDistanceMeters,
       distanceFromTheSunMeters = 1,
       speedMetersPerSecond = 3000.0, // How fast the strawberry is moving
-      // The distance from the Sun at which the straberry slows down form light speed to ordinary speed distanceFromTheSunLightSpeedOffMeters = 2.0 * physics.constants.earthSunDistanceMeters,
+      // The distance from the Sun at which the strawberry slows down form light speed to ordinary speed distanceFromTheSunLightSpeedOffMeters = 2.0 * physics.constants.earthSunDistanceMeters,
       lightSpeedMetersPerSecond = 200000.0 // How fast the strawberry is travelling at 'light speed' initialAngle = -.2,
       angle = 1,
       strawberrySizePixels = 35.0,
-      // Show the "Strawberry has landed" only once shownStraberryHasLandedOnEarthMessage = false,
+      // Show the "Strawberry has landed" only once shownstrawberryHasLandedOnEarthMessage = false,
       // Show the "Sun has been removed" message only once shownSunWasRemovedMessage = false,
-      rotationClockwise = true, // When true, the straberry is rotating clockwise approachCurvature = 3;
+      rotationClockwise = true, // When true, the strawberry is rotating clockwise approachCurvature = 3;

     /*